hydromatic/morel/docs/query.md

 expressions elsewhere in Morel, but they execute within an enhanced environment that provides additional operations.

-Query step expressions have access to two special operations not available in other contexts:
+Query step expressions have access to three special operations not available in other contexts:
  * `current` - references the current row being processed
+ * `elements` - references the collection of elements in the current group
  * `ordinal` - provides the position/index of the current row

 Most query steps evaluate once per row and run within a specialized